 \section{Plan of proof of Theorem~\ref{Tkltame}}

 Theorem~\ref{Tkltame} follows from a number of propositions and theorems proved throughout the article.
-Thus the proof explains the role of different parts of this text.
+Thus the plan explains the role of different parts of this text.

-In Proposition \ref{Lh3}, we prove that, if an irreducible representation $V(\lambda)$ with highest weight $\lambda$ is tame, then $h(\lambda)<3$.
-In Proposition \ref{Llist}, we classify all irreducible tame modules $V(\lambda)$ with $h(\lambda)=2$.
+In Proposition \ref{Lh3}, we prove that, if an irreducible representation $V(\lambda)$ with highest weight $\lambda$ is rs-continuous, then $h(\lambda)<3$.
+In Proposition \ref{Llist}, we classify all irreducible rs-continuous modules $V(\lambda)$ with $h(\lambda)=2$.

-The tame fundamental representations (i.e. irreducible $G$-modules $V(\lambda)$ with $h(\lambda)=1$) are classified in Theorems~\ref{Pftamecl} and~\ref{Pftameex}.
+The rs-continuous fundamental representations (i.e. irreducible $G$-modules $V(\lambda)$ with $h(\lambda)=1$) are classified in Theorems~\ref{Pftamecl} and~\ref{Pftameex}.
 This is done in a case by case study.
 We consider separately representations of classical groups (Theorem~\ref{Pftamecl}), and representations of exceptional groups (Theorem~\ref{Pftameex}).
 This completes the proof of Theorem~\ref{Tkltame}.

 Let us say a few words about the proofs of Theorems~\ref{Pftamecl} and~\ref{Pftameex}.
-The tame representations are considered individually and for each case we provide specific arguments.
-Most representations are wild and thus we have to check wildness of a huge amount of cases.
-The number of cases to be considered is greatly reduced by Proposition \ref{Predl}, where we show that, if $\ul{G}$-representation $\ul V$ is a chopping of $G$-representation $V$ and $\ul{V}$ is wild, $V$ is also wild.
-Thus, it suffices to check wildness directly for only few basic cases, then we are able to deduce wildness for most of the fundamental representations.
+The rs-continuous representations are considered individually and for each case we provide specific arguments.
+Most representations are r-discontinuous and thus we have to check r-discontinuity of a huge amount of cases.
+The number of cases to be considered is greatly reduced by Proposition \ref{Predl}, where we show that, if a $\ul{G}$-representation $\ul V$ is a chopping of a $G$-representation $V$ and $\ul{V}$ is r-discontinuous, then $V$ is also r-discontinuous.
+Thus, it suffices to check r-discontinuity directly for only few basic cases, then we are able to deduce r-discontinuity for most of the fundamental representations.